-Last year I talked with thousands of parents to uncover their biggest challenges when it came to feeding their children.
+Last year I surveyed and talked with thousands of parents to uncover their biggest challenges when it came to feeding their children.
 The usual suspects were on the list like time, money, skill and picky eaters in the house, but the questions that allowed parents to elaborate more put a spotlight around not having enough time and energy in today’s busy schedules to make a healthy meal at the end of the day.
+It’s no surprise, really, because families are busier today than we ever have been.

 That’s exactly why so many of us turn to convenience foods.
 In fact, that’s why convenience foods were developed over 50 years ago, when moms joined the work force and needed a quick and easy way to feed her family.